dequelabs/cauldron/rfcs.md

 ## When to follow this process

-You should follow this process if you intend to make "substantial" changes to cauldron or its documentation.
+You should follow this process if you intend to make substantial changes to Cauldron or its documentation.
 Some examples that would benefit from an RFC include:

 - A new component or feature
 - Any breaking changes